JoshPattman/agent/README.md

 - **Callback Support**: Hooks for monitoring agent reasoning and actions
 - **Task History**: Built-in conversation and task history management

+## Instalation
+- For the agent package (for developers): `go get github.com/JoshPattman/agent`
+- For the agent TUI (interactive way to interact with an agent): `go install github.com/JoshPattman/agent/cmd/jchat@latest`

 ## Quick Start

 ```go